-NASDAQ is proposing modify fees for the NASDAQ Basic data product.
-The proposal, which modifies monthly fees, is effective for the month of January 2014 and subsequent months.
+NASDAQ is proposing modify [sic] fees for the NASDAQ Basic data product.
+The proposal, which modifies monthly fees, is effective for the month of May 2014 and subsequent months.
 The text of the proposed rule change is available on the Exchange's Web site at http://nasdaq.cchwallstreet.com, at the principal office of the Exchange, and at the Commission's Public Reference Room.

 II.
-Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change the places specified in Item IV below.
-The Exchange has prepared summaries, set forth in sections A, B, and C below, of the most significant parts of such statements.
+Self-Regulatory Organization's Statement of the Purpose of, and Statutory Basis for, the Proposed Rule Change

 In its filing with the Commission, the self-regulatory organization included statements concerning the purpose of, and basis for, the proposed rule change and discussed any comments it received on the proposed rule change.
-The text of those statements may be examined at
+The text of those statements may be examined at the places specified in Item IV below.